rust-random/book/src/guide-rngs.md

 of surrounding code on the CSPRNG performance.

 ### Worst-case performance
-Because CSPRNGs usually produce a block of values into a cache, they have poor worst case performance (in contrast to basic PRNGs, where the performance is usually quite regular).
+Simple PRNGs typically produce each random value on demand.
+In contrast, CSPRNGs usually produce a whole block at once, then read from this cache until it is exhausted, giving them much less consistent performance when drawing small quantities of random data.

-## State size
+### Memory usage

 Simple PRNGs often use very little memory, commonly only a few words, where a *word* is usually either `u32` or `u64`.
 This is not true for all